hayeah/sike-react-course/create-project/index.md

 + Use BrowserSync for live-editing.
 + Use Makefile to run project tasks.

 Although NPM is the package management tool for NodeJS, it's also great for frontend development.

-Later, we'll learn how to organize JavaScript:
+This week we won't need to use too much JavaScript.
+Next week, we'll learn more advanced ways to organize JavaScript:

 + Instead of one big JS file, write smaller CommonJS modules.
 + Use `browserify` to combine JavaScript modules into a bundle.